BR-NPA: A Non-Parametric High-Resolution Attention Model to improve the Interpretability of Attention: Experiments

 \subsection{Experimental Results}

-\textbf{Fine-grained image classification:} The performances of the proposed model and state-of-the-art visualization models in terms of accuracy on three fine-grained datasets, including the CUB-200-2011 \cite{CUB}, FGVC-Aircraft \cite{aircraft} and the Standford cars \cite{StanfordCars} datasets are depicted in Table~\ref{sota}.
-It is shown that BR-NPA achieves state-of-the-art performances, and outperforms most of the other interpretability-oriented methods on the three datasets.
+\textbf{Fine-grained image classification:} The performances of the proposed model and SOTA visualization models in terms of accuracy on three fine-grained datasets, including the CUB-200-2011 \cite{CUB}, FGVC-Aircraft \cite{aircraft}, and the Standford cars \cite{StanfordCars} datasets are depicted in Table~\ref{sota}.
+It is shown that BR-NPA achieves SOTA performances, and outperforms the other interpretability-oriented methods on the three datasets.

-Selected visualization of the attention maps are presented in Fig.~\ref{fig:fineGrainedComp} (a).
+Selected visualizations of the attention maps are presented in Fig.~\ref{fig:fineGrainedComp}.
 Among all the images, the attention maps produced by BR-NPA highlight more precise details of the objects that capture well the inter-class unique characteristic.
 For example, in rows 4-6, highlighted finer-grained local regions are most of the time the tails or wings of the airplanes, which help to differ different airplane models.
-Similarly, B-CNN is also able to identify similar local important parts, but they are generally less precise.
-Conversely, the highlighted regions from Grad-CAM++ and AM approaches are significantly coarser, which cover the entire objects, while the ones from Guided Grad-CAM++ and Grad-CAM are sparse and spread out randomly all over the images.
+Similarly, the other attention models are also able to identify similar local important parts, but they are generally less precise and consistent.
+Conversely, the highlighted regions from Grad-CAM, Grad-CAM++, AM, RISE, and Score-CAM approaches are significantly coarser, which cover the entire objects, while the ones from Guided-Backpropagation, VarGrad, and SmoothGrad are extremely sparse, making it difficult to identify the important areas and also sometimes spread out randomly all over the images.
 None of those attention regions provide precise information that helps the decision-making of fine-grained classification.

-\textbf{Person Id-reidentification:} The accuracy of DG-Net equipped with different attention methods on one of the most common benchmark Market-1501 dataset~\cite{market1501} are illustrated in Table~\ref{perfReID}.
-Compared to other attention schemes, the lower-resolution version of BR-NPA achieves the best performances.
+\textbf{Person Id-reidentification:} The accuracy of DG-Net equipped with different attention methods on one of the most common benchmarks Market-1501~\cite{market1501} is illustrated in Table~\ref{perfReID}.
+Compared to other attention schemes, the lower-resolution version of BR-NPA achieves the best performance.
 Its performance is slightly poorer compared to the original DG-Net.
 Yet, as aforementioned, the complex architecture makes it hard to train from scratch, and we hence employed the pre-trained weights.
-One of the possible reason for the slight performance drop could be that the pre-trained network was not well adapted to our attention framework, and therefore are more prone to local optimum.
+One of the possible reasons for the slight performance drop could be that the pretrained network was not well adapted to our attention framework, and therefore are more prone to a local optimum.